 Planned Attack On Muslim Community In Upstate New York Disrupted, Police Say

-Police in upstate New York have arrested three men and a 16-year-old boy on weapons and conspiracy charges.
-They allegedly plotted a bomb attack against an Islamic community.
-At a press conference Tuesday, police chief Patrick Phelan from Greece, N.Y., a suburb outside Rochester, said the suspects assembled an arsenal including more than 20 firearms and three improvised explosive devices.
+Police in upstate New York have arrested three men and a 16-year-old youth on weapons and conspiracy charges.
+The four allegedly plotted a bomb attack against an Islamic community.
+At a news conference Tuesday, police chief Patrick Phelan from Greece, N.Y., a suburb outside Rochester, said the suspects assembled an arsenal including more than 20 firearms and three improvised explosive devices.

 "There was a plan to attack this community with weapons," Phelan said.
-"If they had carried out this plot and there's every indication is that they were going to, people would have died.
+"If they had carried out this plot — and there's every indication is that they were going to — people would have died.
 I don't know how many and who, but people would have died."

 Phelan declined to talk about the motive for the attack, citing the ongoing investigation.